szeiger/perfio/README.md

 - None of the perfIO classes are synchronized or use any locking or memory fences.
 Streaming I/O is inherently sequential.
 Multi-threaded use requires synchronization at a higher level anyway, so we do not need to incur any performance penalties from synchronizing in the core abstractions.

 - The JDK's Reader and Writer interfaces, as well as the NIO CharsetEncoders and CharsetDecoders are based on char arrays.
-This was fine at the time they were added, but nowadays the JDK uses a byte-based compact representation for all Strings which are valid Latin-1.
-In practice, most Strings contain ASCII text, so any char-based design requires multiple conversions between byte arrays and char arrays.
+This was fine at the time they were added, but nowadays the JVM uses a byte-based compact representation for all Strings which are valid Latin-1.
+In practice, most Strings contain ASCII text, so any char-based design requires conversions back and forth between byte arrays and char arrays.

   perfIO's TextOutput converts directly from Strings to byte data (writing it directly into a BufferedOutput's byte array) and LineTokenizer does the same when reading.
 This makes use of the more efficient conversions for the common character sets (UTF-8, Latin-1, ASCII) that are built into the String class, Unfortunately the provided API is not sufficient to avoid double buffering in all cases. perfIO can optionally call internal JDK methods to make some common use cases even faster.

-perfIO also uses both FFM and NIO abstractions where appropriate (depending on performance for the specific use case) and the Vector API (for LineTokenizer).
+perfIO also uses both FFM and NIO abstractions where appropriate (depending on performance for the specific use case) and the Vector incubator API (for LineTokenizer).

 Another source of performance is not just making the available abstractions fast, but making fast abstractions easily available: